Extended Twitter Version

 • Geri was featured in the July 2013 issue of the Navy Times.
 Read the article online.

 • Geri is featured in the June 28, 2009 issue of the Capital Gazette in Annapolis.
-Read the article: The Write Stuff: Military Provides Good Training for Some Authors.
+Read the article: The Write Stuff: Military Provides Good Training for Some Authors (here's page 2).